Inspection Reports for

 Visit Reason

-This report documents a post-certification revisit to verify that previously identified deficiencies have been corrected as of the revisit date.
+This visit was a post-certification revisit to verify that previously reported deficiencies had been corrected as indicated in the prior CMS-2567 Statement of Deficiencies and Plan of Correction.

 Findings